DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 ```
 ### Index.md

-The ```index.md``` is the markdown file that is specified in the [build.sh](#buildscript) file to converted into PDF.
+The ```index.md``` is the markdown file that is specified in the [build.sh](#buildscript) file to convert into PDF.

-Pandoc uses a yaml based syntax in the header to configure the default conversion behavior.
+Pandoc uses a yaml-based syntax in the header to configure the default conversion behavior.

-The following configuration was mande
+The following configuration was made

 ```yaml
 title: "Parking Garage"